braze-inc/braze-docs/_docs/_user_guide/onboarding_with_braze/data_points.md

 {: .reset-td-br-1 .reset-td-br-2 .reset-td-br-3}

 {% alert note %}
-&#42; Custom event properties are all counted as separate data points in addition to the data point counted by the custom event itself.
+&#42; Custom event properties enabled for segmentation are all counted as separate data points in addition to the data point counted by the custom event itself.
 {% endalert %}

   {% endtab %}